 This is given in two doses as part of the NHS childhood vaccination programme.
-The first dose is given when your child is around 13 months old and a second dose is given before your child starts school.
+The first dose is given when your child is around 12 months old and a second dose is given from age 3 years 4 months.

 Adults and older children can be vaccinated at any age if they haven't been fully vaccinated before.
 Ask your GP about having the vaccination.